markallisongit/blog/content/posts/2022/sqliaas-storage-container/index.md

 ## Summary

-If you want to add a specific name to the container where your SQL Server backups go to, add the `StorageContainerName` property to the `autoBackupSettings` of the bicep/ARM template as shown above.
+To set the name of the container where your SQL Server backups go to, add the `StorageContainerName` property to the `autoBackupSettings` of the bicep/ARM template as shown above.

 ## References